We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Windhoek trip.
+At the moment, flights in the morning are likely to offer the best value for money for your Windhoek trip.
 A flight at midday will more often than not be of higher cost.

 The capital of Namibia may not be an obvious tourist destination, but it still has its attractions for visitors willing to try something new.
 It’s the centre of the country’s substantial safari industry, while the city itself displays a blend of British, German and African influences.